Jubilee Oil Field: Production

 Jubilee offshore oilfield began production in 2010 and produces oil.
 The total proven reserves of the Jubilee oil field are around 3 Goilbbl, and production is centered on 150000 oilbbl/d.

 Tullow Oil failed to meet production targets at the Jubilee oilfield at the end of 2012, causing problems for the firm and the Ghanaian government.
 The declining productivity led to declining revenues for the government who had budgeted for oil revenue of more than $650 million.
 The corresponding shortfall was more than $410 million.
-The oil firm blamed the decline on “sand contamination of the flowlines that carry the oil from the underwater wells” to the storage facility on the surface.
+The oil firm blamed the decline on "sand contamination of the flowlines that carry the oil from the underwater wells" to the storage facility on the surface.

 The field produced 75000 oilbbl/d in 2021.

+Tullow Oil's Jubilee Oil Field production decreased to 89,000 bpd by October 2024, from over 90,000 bpd in July.
+The drop was linked to issues with the J69-P Well, unplanned downtime at the Ghana Gas Company, and power outages.
+The company is optimistic about recovery, with high FPSO uptime of 98% and corrective measures in place.
+Tullow also reported that the Government of Ghana owes $40 million for overdue gas payments.